World Series Swims has recently announced a new marathon distance ocean swimming event for the Gold Coast, to be held on May 30, 2020.

 “The relay nature of the event makes it really exciting for teams.
 While one member swims, the others cheer them on from their Support Boat – it will be a great atmosphere out on the water and at the finish line” says Engine Swim Director and Olympian, Andrew Lauterstein.

-Entries will be limited in year one and organisers expect the event to sell out.
-Interested swimmers are advised to complete a free pre-registration now to secure their place ahead of general entries opening in October.
+Entries are now open for 2020 and organisers expect the event to sell out.
+Interested swimmers are advised to register online to secure their place in the inaugural event.

 SWIM THE GOLD COAST will be held on Saturday May 30.
 For more information on the event visit www.worldseriesswims.com.au or follow on Facebook and Instagram @WorldSeriesSwims and @SwimtheGoldCoast